dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/documents-in-wpf.md

  The <xref:System.Windows.Controls.DocumentViewer> control is designed to display <xref:System.Windows.Documents.FixedDocument> content.
 The <xref:System.Windows.Controls.DocumentViewer> control provides an intuitive user interface that provides built-in support for common operations including print output, copy to clipboard, zoom, and text search features.
 The control provides access to pages of content through a familiar scrolling mechanism.
 Like all [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] controls, <xref:System.Windows.Controls.DocumentViewer> supports complete or partial restyling, which enables the control to be visually integrated into virtually any application or environment.

- <xref:System.Windows.Controls.DocumentViewer> is designed to display content in a read-only manner; editing or modification of content is not available and is not supported.
+ <xref:System.Windows.Controls.DocumentViewer> is designed to display content in a read-only manner; editing or modification of content isn't available and isn't supported.

 ### Flow Document Controls